mcormier/tallyman/README.md

 A curses interface was chosen to:

 1. Avoid creating a web-based CGI admin interface
-2. Keep the project spoke small
+2. Keep the project scope small
 3. Make rapid interface development possible
-4. It's smoking fast.

 Theoretically no admin interface is necessary, you could simply connect to the database manually and insert the data by handcrafting SQL, and then run a script to regenerate the website.
 This isn't convenient though, and eventually even the most determined user would mostly forgoe such a process due to the inconvenience of contintually handcrafting SQL.

 The final implementation is smoking fast.